uhuruos/CloverOS/README.md

 ### Installing a DE
 First, connect to wifi using wpa_gui ('wifi' in fvwm)

-Kill X and relog.
+Kill X and re-login.
 After you log in and the "Start X?" dialog pops up, instead of y/n, type one of the WM options and hit y when it asks to install.

 ### I want to donate/host a mirror
 Run `rsync -av --delete rsync://nl.cloveros.ga/cloveros /your/webserver/location/` and link me the https://